 For patrons looking for the words and music to songs, the Library offers, in addition

-to the traditional sources, its own "Song Collection Database," an index to over
+to the traditional sources, its own "Song Index" to over

 200,000 songs in the reference collection.
 Also in the circulating and reference